 Flights from London to Dublin take around 1 hour.

 Take a trip to Éire and Northern Ireland and discover a holiday destination that’s a small distance away but is huge on character.
-Whether you take a cruise to coastal cities like Belfast, or go on an escorted coach tour and stop at historic inland gems like Athlone, every day holds a new adventure.
+Whether you take a cruise to coastal cities like Belfast, or go on one of our Ireland tours and stop at historic inland gems like Athlone, every day holds a new adventure.

 A small name with a big history, the coastal town of Cobh was a starting point for the Irish diaspora, and the last port of call for the RMS Titanic.
 Step back in time at the heritage centres and museums, where you can learn about that fateful 1912 voyage and historic migrations that began here in County Cork.

 Go on a scenic trip along Ireland’s West Coast, taking in the lush green coastal landscapes and rural villages of County Kerry.
-A tour along the Ring of Kerry serves you wild Atlantic views.
+A tour along the Ring of Kerry serves you wild Atlantic views (and is a real highlight of our Irish tours).
 Or maybe you’d like to see Killarney National Park, regarded as Kerry’s crown jewel by those who’ve seen it up close.